 My boss does not have to account for bonuses or commissions when calculating my rate for overtime pay

 Except in very rare cases, any compensation an employee receives must be counted when calculating that employee’s overtime pay rate.
 For example, if you earn $15 per hour and earn an average of $5 per hour in commissions, your boss must calculate your overtime pay rate based on an hourly wage of $20 per hour.

 Have Your Rights as an Employee Been Violated?
 We Can Help.

 If you believe you were wrongfully denied overtime pay to which you are entitled, an experienced overtime lawyer at our firm can help you determine whether any overtime laws were broken.
 If so, you may be entitled to back pay for unpaid wages and additional damages.
-To learn more, contact us to schedule a free overtime pay lawsuit consultation.
+To learn more, contact us to schedule an overtime pay lawsuit consultation.